Karate For Adults & Over 40’S

 Adaptable to all fitness levels A good instructor will tailor training intensity, meaning you can progress at your own pace regardless of starting fitness, injuries, or experience.

-Builds confidence and self-defence skills.
+Regular Karate practice will help to build confidence and self-defence skills.
 You gain practical awareness and basic self-defence ability, which can increase confidence—especially valuable as people sometimes feel more vulnerable later in life.
+Social connection.
+Classes are often supportive and community-focused.
+This can help combat loneliness and provide a sense of belonging.

 Adaptable to all fitness levels A good instructor will tailor training intensity, meaning you can progress at your own pace regardless of starting fitness, injuries, or experience.